Pola

 What role do UX and design play in transformation?

-Which technologies are particularly relevant in 2026 – and which are more accessories?
+Which technologies will be particularly relevant in 2026 – and which are more accessory?

 How long does a transformation realistically take?